 “Some [positions] require regulatory licenses like the Series 7 General Securities License or the Series 6 Limited-Investment Securities License,” Hogue says.

-Regulatory licensing requirements vary by role, company size and location.
+Regulatory licensing requirements vary by role, company size, and location.
 Beyond that, you might want to pursue various designations to stand out in this competitive job market.
-These most commonly include the Chartered Financial Analyst (CFA), Certified Investment Management Analyst (CIMA) or Certified Financial Planner (CFP) designations.
+These most commonly include the Chartered Financial Analyst (CFA), Certified Investment Management Analyst (CIMA), or Certified Financial Planner (CFP) designations.

-Core Skills Required
+Core Investment Management Skills

 “You’ll need to be able to crunch the numbers, but computers are automating that part of the career,” Hogue says.
 As such, he considers communication skills the most critical for financial managers and advisers.